cplpearce/Wiki-Map/README.md

 ## Project Setup
 1. Install dependencies: `npm i`
-2. Fix to binaries for sass: `npm rebuild node-sass`
+2. Fix to binaries for sass: `npm rebuild node-sass` 3a.
+Set env database settings, user, and create a `labbers` database.
-3. Reset database: `npm run db:reset`
+3b.
+Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
 4. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server